 The first phase of the wayfinding system was installed in August 2017, including new Squamish gateway signs (north and south) on Highway 99, Downtown entrance signs (north and south), and the full hierarchy of sign designs throughout the Downtown core.
 Phase one was designed to test the wayfinding system, and make any adjustments before implementing future phases.

 In 2018, new signage (phase two) focused on extending and improving the pilot from phase one.
 The new signage highlights Downtown Parks, Squamish Estuary, Downtown shopping and dining, and enhances navigation between Downtown and the Squamish Adventure Centre.
-Design improvements were also made to optimize legibility on phase one vehicle signs.
+Design improvements were also made to optimize the legibility of phase one vehicle signs.

 Budgeting for further phases of the program is on hold at this time.